 We have our own School Council with elected representatives from each class.
 All children are able to put themselves forward to their classmates and a ballot is held to select two representatives from each class.
 Regular class council meetings inform school council meetings.
 During Class Council meetings, all children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils.
 The Academy Head and Governors are informed of, and involved with, the activities of the School Council.

-The children were responsible for the development of our 4 key values: Courage, Curiosity, Confidence, Co-Operation
+The children were responsible for the development of our 4 key values: Curiosity, Resilience, Co-operation and Reflection

 The principle of democracy is explored in the History and RE curriculum as well as in assemblies.
 Visits to appropriate venues, such as the local council offices, or meetings with local political figures such as the Mayor, have proven to be very enriching experiences.
 Pupils are actively involved in the selection processes of new staff.